 The Best Web Hosting Providers

-I have banked greatly on the experiences of the past to come up with this list of best web hosting companies to use for your blog or business.
+I greatly banked on my past experiences to develop this list of the best web hosting companies to use for your blog or business.

-For me, they have withstood the test of time, have good server up-time and are built with customers in mind.
-Here’s the best hosting providers we recommend to every serious business.
+For me, they have withstood the test of time, have good server up-time, and are built with customers in mind.
+Here are the best hosting providers we recommend to every serious business.

 - MDD Hosting